 FMPA prepares its load and energy forecast by month and summarizes the forecast annually.
 The load and energy forecast includes projections of customers, demand, and energy sales by rate classification for each of the ARP Participants.
 Forecasts are prepared on an individual Participant basis and are then aggregated into projections of the total ARP demand and energy requirements.
-Projections of the total ARP demand and energy requirements as of the 2016 Ten Year Site Plan include real power losses on the transmission systems used by FMPA to deliver requirements to the ARP Participants: Thus, these projections are now on an "as generated" basis, instead of an "as delivered" basis as shown in prior Ten Year Site Plans.
+Projections of the total ARP demand and energy requirements include real power losses on the transmission systems used by FMPA to deliver requirements to the ARP Participants.
 Figure 3-1 below identifies FMPA's load forecast process.